Miroslav Nikolić: National team coaching career

 Nikolić was an assistant coach of Yugoslavia national team under Željko Obradović between 1996 and 1998.
 He won the silver medal at the 1996 Summer Olympics in Atlanta and, two gold medals later, at the 1997 European Championship in Spain and the 1998 FIBA World Championship in Greece.

 In 2006, Nikolić was the head coach of the Serbia and Montenegro under-20 national team, with whom he won a gold medal at the 2006 FIBA Europe Under-20 Championship in Turkey.
 In 2007, he was the head coach of the Serbia under-19 national team, with whom he won a gold medal at the 2007 FIBA Under-19 World Championship in Serbia.

+In 2009, he was appointed as head coach of EuroChallenge powerhouse, Proteas EKA AEL.
+He was brought on late in the season in what was to be AEL's most recent attempt to be crowned with the imminently approaching 2008–09 EuroChallenge, as the club had already qualified for that season's Final Four in Bologna.
+Ultimately the Serb was unable to bring glory to the Cypriot club, as AEL lost to Virtus Bologna by 83–69 in the semi-finals.
+AEL subsequently went on to also lose the consolation final to Triumph Lyubertsy by 94–82.

 Between 2014 and 2019, Nikolić was an assistant coach of Serbia national team under Aleksandar Đorđević.
 He also has two silver medals from the 2014 FIBA Basketball World Cup in Spain and 2016 Summer Olympics in Rio de Janeiro.